 A CORE LEADERSHIP skill is seeing the bigger picture, giving direction, and setting priorities.
 In setting your priorities for gender equality and women's rights, you will want to focus on what is most needed, and where you and your team can achieve sustainable change.
-Don't simply choose the lowest hanging fruit, such as rolling out a mandatory one-off gender equality webinar, since this alone rarely has a long-lasting impact on attitudes or behaviours.
+Do not simply choose the lowest hanging fruit, such as rolling out a mandatory one-off gender equality webinar, since this alone rarely has a long-lasting impact on attitudes or behaviours.
 In this chapter, we will guide you in setting relevant and impactful priorities and targets.

-There are three actions you can take to set your leadership priorities and targets for gender equality and women's rights:
+There are two actions you can take to set your leadership priorities and targets for gender equality and women's rights:

-- 1) Analyse your organization's mandate, capacity, and context in regard to gender equality. - 2) Set your priorities for gender equality and women's rights. - 3) Define realistic and measurable targets.
+- 1) Analyse your organization's mandate, context, and capacity. - 2) Set your leadership priorities and targets for gender equality and women's rights.